 - Will my potential clients be discouraged if I charge as high as experienced coaches?

-- Should I come up with more than just individual coaching fee such as group discounts and a discounted price?
+- Should I come up with more than just individual coaching fees such as group discounts and a discounted price?

-- Where should I get feedback from regarding my coaching price?
+- Where should I get feedback regarding my coaching price?

 Current Coaching Rates: